 If you want the formal version of my biography, that a PR professional wrote, check out the section below titled “PROFESSIONAL BIOGRAPHY.”
-If you prefer watching a video than reading, click here.
-OR, if you rather have the casual, we’re hanging out drinking Red Stripes version, here it goes…
+If you rather have the casual, we’re hanging out drinking Red Stripes version, here it goes…

 I Never Thought I’d Be Doing What I’m Doing Now…NEVER.